SAVING THE HAWAIIAN MONK SEAL

 The Center has been working to protect the Hawaiian monk seal since 2000, when we and allies filed suit against the National Marine Fisheries Service for letting a lobster fishery and bottomfish fishery further deplete the seal's food supply, invade critical habitat, and interfere with key life activities.
 A federal judge ruled that both fisheries were in violation of the Endangered Species Act and National Environmental Policy Act, and the lobster fishery was shut down the very same year.

 And there is still hope for the seal: Even as its numbers tumble downward in its core range on the northwestern Hawaiian islands, seals are increasingly inhabiting the main Hawaiian islands, where pups are healthy and the population is on the rise.
-To give the species a chance at survival, the Center petitioned the administration under the Endangered Species Act to grant the seal protected habitat not only on the northwestern islands but on the main islands as well — and in June 2011, the Obama administration proposed to expand the seal’s habitat to 11,000 square miles, including beaches and coastal waters on all the main Hawaiian Islands and expanded protected habitat in the Northwestern Islands.
+To give the species a chance at survival, the Center petitioned the administration under the Endangered Species Act to grant the seal protected habitat not only on the northwestern islands but on the main islands as well — and in August 2015, the Obama administration expanded the seal's critical habitat to almost 7,000 square miles.